Susan Harris: Awards and honors

 She was honored with the Writers' Guild's Paddy Chayefsky Award in 2005 and inducted into the Television Academy Hall of Fame in 2011.

-Early and personal life
+Personal life

 Harris was born to a Jewish family in Mount Vernon, New York.
-She is the mother of American philosopher, neuroscientist, author, and podcast host Sam Harris.
+She was married from 1965 to 1969 to actor Berkeley Harris; the couple's son is philosopher, neuroscientist, author, and podcast host Sam Harris.
+Harris married television producer Paul Junger Witt on September 18, 1983; he co-produced all the shows she created.
+He died in 2018.
+Harris lives in suburban Los Angeles.